 NATO Meets After Turkey Says Russian-Backed Force Killed 33 Troops In Syria

-NATO is condemning "indiscriminate air strikes by the Syrian regime and Russia," Secretary General Jens Stoltenberg says, after 33 Turkish soldiers died in an attack near Idlib Thursday.
+NATO is condemning "indiscriminate air strikes by the Syrian regime and Russia," Secretary General Jens Stoltenberg said, after 33 Turkish soldiers died in an attack near Idlib on Thursday.
 The bombing caused Turkey to request an urgent NATO security meeting that was held Friday.

 The NATO meeting was held in solidarity with Turkey, which says the troops were killed in an area where Russian-backed Syrian forces are fighting anti-regime militants.
 Russia denies playing a role in the strike, which came after weeks of heightened violence in Idlib province.